-Carry out research project on the given topic, submission of dissertation and presentation at the end of the second semester.
+Carry out a research project on the topic given in the fourth year first semester under PH RP I, submission of a dissertation and presentation at the end of the second semester

 Training programmes

 1. Clinical orientation programmes (COP)

 1.1.
 Clinical orientation programmes (COP) of course units of PH 3134 Hospital and Clinical pharmacy, PH 3142 Community pharmacy I, PH 3223 Pharmacotherapeutics, PH 4143 Community pharmacy II, PH 4212 Clinical pharmacy, PH 4233 Hospital pharmacy are scheduled in the relevant semester to enhance the student practical knowledge, skills and confidence in providing patient care in the Sri Lankan health care system.
 The students gain their relevant training in the following placements under the instructions given by the departmental clinical coordinator according to the given learning objectives.